 Originally from Philadelphia, Kate McCabe now makes her home near Joshua Tree, California where she founded the art collective Kidnap Yourself.
 She is a graduate of the University of the Arts and she obtained her MFA in Experimental Animation from the California Institute of the Arts under the innovative Jules Engel.
 She is an award winning independent filmmaker who has shown films globally since 1995 in both film festivals and galleries.
 Sabbia, her first feature film, a visual album for Brant Bjork, is distributed internationally.
 Her current work includes paintings, photography, short fiction, and art books, her most recent being a sketch comic book called "Mojave Weather Diaries."
-Kate has taught film as a visiting artist at CalArts and UC San Diego and works as a private art instructor.
+Kate has taught film as a visiting artist at CalArts and UC San Diego and works as the archivist for filmmaker Pat O'Neill..

 A selection of Kate McCabe's works are available to watch on MUBI: